-Full Battery electric vehicles can reduce greenhouse gas emissions from vehicle operation by more than 99% in British Columbia compared to conventional petroleum-powered vehicles.
+Full Battery electric vehicles can reduce greenhouse gas emissions from vehicle operation by more than 99% in British Columbia compared to conventional petroleum-powered vehicles and support objectives of the UBC Neighbourhood Climate Action Plan.
 Level 2 charging stations will provide sufficient charging capacity for overnight charging of electric vehicles.